Places to Explore ~

 Within walking distance of Andrewshayes are Shute Woods, beautiful Burrow Farm Gardens, National Trust Loughwood Chapel and Shute Barton.

 There are local buses to Lyme Regis and Seaton for the South West Coastal Path as well as the beautiful East Devon Way.
 We are just a one hour drive from Dartmoor.

-Try out some of these local walks by taking a look at Clare’s blog.
-Flip Flops or Wellies, where you will find details a range of nearby walks, perfect for exploring as well as dog walking.
+Find some of these local walks and many more locals favourites by taking a look at Clare’s blog Flip Flops or Wellies, where you will find details a range of nearby walks, perfect for exploring, admiring the views and dog walking.